Tooth-Colored Fillings – Marysville, WA

 As the saying goes, you have to take the good news with the bad news.
 Your dentists in Marysville may tell you that you have a cavity.
 That is the bad news.
-The good news, however, is if that cavity is caught early enough, then it can likely be repaired with a tooth-colored filling.
-Not only are these types of fillings aesthetically preferable to metal fillings, they are also stronger and healthier for you.
+The good news, however, is if that cavity is caught early enough, then it can likely be repaired with tooth-colored fillings in Marysville, WA.
+Not only are these types of fillings aesthetically preferable to amalgam ones, but they are also stronger and healthier for you.

 Tooth-Colored Filling vs. Metal Filling

 Tooth-colored fillings are made of composite resin material, which is a mixture of medical-grade plastic and ground glass.
-This material is completely safe.
-A metal filling, on the other hand, is often comprised of several metals including mercury.
-Mercury was added to the amalgam of metals used for fillings during the 19th century, because it made the filling stronger and the materials more pliable.
+This material is completely safe and biocompatible.
+A metal filling, on the other hand, is composed of a compound of metals, including mercury.
+Mercury was added to the amalgam of metals used for fillings during the 19th century because it made the filling stronger and the materials more pliable.

 Today, dental fillings in Marysville are almost always tooth-colored.
 They provide a seamless look to your smile and they are just as strong as their metal counterparts.
 In addition, they offer another advantage: composite resin bonds to the remaining tooth structure.